Bennotsi-MTG/Doomsday-Codex/misc/removal_table.md

-## Table of Alternative, Non-Wishable Artifact Removal Costs
+## 4. Table of Alternative, Non-Wishable Artifact Removal Costs

+This is a list of some less commonly used spells that cannot be 'tutored' via Burning Wish but are usually sided in for post-board games.
 *Many of these are not good choices to play but have been included for the sake of completeness*

 |        |Ancient Grudge|Disenchant|Engineered Explosives|Rebuild|Rushing River|